nishanthjois/Autonomous-Vehicle-Detection/README.md

 See what happens when scale is 1.5:
 ![Alt text](/Output-images/scale_1_5.png?)

-Hence we will choose different ystop/ystart and scales in our pipeline (see below).
+We will also choose different ystop/ystart along scales in our pipeline (see below) to effecitively search our cars.

 ### Remove multiple detections and false postives
 [Code for this part is in 'multiple detections and false postives' section of notebook]